casualcore/casual/middleware/configuration/documentation/domain.gateway.operation.md

                         ]
                     },
                     {
+                        "alias": "out-B",
+                        "note": "has the same order as out-A group -> services found in out-A and out-B will be load balanced.", "order": 1,
+                        "connections": [
+                            {
+                                "address": "a47.domain.host.org:7779"
+                            }
+                        ]
+                    },
+                    {
                         "alias": "fallback",
+                        "order": 10,
                         "connections": [
                             {
                                 "address": "a99.domain.host.org:7780",
-                                "note": "will be chosen if _resources_ are not found at connections in the 'primary' outbound"
+                                "note": "will be chosen if _resources_ are not found at connections in the out-A or out-B group"
                             }
                         ]
                     }